surifirstpin/biplus_documentation/docs/CalculatedColumn.md

 ```
 ## Calculate on Raw functionality

-If you want to add a value to amount_sum after grouping than cal
+If calculatye raw is enabled even after grouping the calculation is applied to each and every record and displays the final result.
+If disa

 ## Calculate column with Pivot Offset